-N dimensional cellular automaton with multi processing capability.
+N dimensional cellular automaton.

 This package provides an cellular automaton for Python 3